ITRS-Group/cordial/integrations/servicenow/README.md

 The `--text` and `--search` flags are mandatory.

-#### Client Options

 * `--conf FILE` or `-c FILE`

   An optional path to a configuration file.
 This must be a YAML file.
 The default is described below.

 * `--short SHORT` or `-s SHORT`

   An optional `short_description` value, used for incident creation.
 In a typical configuration this is removed for incident updates to it is safe to supply this option even when you are not sure if this call will result in a new incident or an update.

 * `--text TEXT` or `-t TEXT` / `--rawtext TEXT`

   A REQUIRED text value to use in incident creation (as `description`) or incident update (as `work_notes`).
 Ensure that you have correctly quoted the text string for the shell you are using to ensure that it is passed as a single argument after the flag name.
   The argument passed to `--text` is processed by an `Unquote` function that converts embedded special characters, e.g. `\n` and '`\t`, into their well known real equivalents as well as removing extra quoting while the argument passed to `--rawtext` is left unchanged. `--rawtext` takes precendence over `-text` if both are supplied.

-* `--search QUERY` or `-f QUERY` (mnemonic: `f` for find) A REQUIRED query that is used to locate the `sys_id` of the CMDB item that the incident applies to.
+* `--search QUERY` or `-f QUERY` (mnemonic: `f` for find)

+  A REQUIRED query that is used to locate the `sys_id` of the CMDB item that the incident applies to.
 There are two types of query, defined by the route configuration, and are documented in detail below.
 In short, the typical format is `[TABLE:]FIELD=VALUE`, where the optional TABLE defaults to `cmdb_ci` and a typical query is `name=MyServerName`.
 As for `-text` above, you should ensure that you quote the QUERY so that any spaces or special characters are passed correctly by the shell as a single argument.
   If the search returns no result and a `default_cmdb_ci` has been supplied, either on the command line or as a field in the client `IncidentDefaults` part of the configuration file then this is used as a fallback.
 It cannot be specified in the router configuration as it is a required value to lookup incidents before the `IncidentStateDefaults` section of the route configuration is referenced.
   Note: If the search fails because of a syntax error then the ticket submission will return an error and not use any default value.

 * `--id CORRELATION` or `-i CORRELATION`
 * `--rawid RAW_CORRELATION`

   An optional correlation value used to match incidents.
 Only one of two flags can be used.
   The `-id` flag takes the value of CORRELATION and applies a one way hash function to generate a fixed length hexadecimal string which helps both limit the size of the field and also to opaque the underlying value passed to the integration.
 This value is then used when searching for an existing incident for the same CMDB item.
   The `--rawid` passes the value given without change to the integration and this is used when searching for an incident.

-* `--severity SEVERITY` or `-S SEVERITY` (note capital `S`) An optional, but recommended, value passed in from Geneos that maps the selection of zero or more fields to set (or remove) based on the configuration file's `GeneosSeverityMap` (see example below).
+* `--severity SEVERITY` or `-S SEVERITY` (note capital `S`)

+  An optional, but recommended, value passed in from Geneos that maps the selection of zero or more fields to set (or remove) based on the configuration file's `GeneosSeverityMap` (see example below).
 Any text value is converted to lower case (e.g. `Critical` becomes `critical`) to match the way the YAML file is processed.
 You can also pass numeric values, which are simply used as their text equivalents.

 * `--updateonly` or `-U`

   If set then no new incident will be created and only existing incidents will be updated with the details given.
 An error is returned if no incident is found.

 * `key=value ...`

   After all flags are processed, the remaining command line arguments are treated as key/value pairs and, after configuration parameters are applied, passed as fields to the router and then to Service Now.
 This allows arbitrary incident fields to be set (but NOT removed, unlike configuration fields, below) by the caller.

 ### Router

+The router mode has fewer options:

-    snow_router [-c | --conf FILE]
+    servicenow router [-c | --conf FILE] [-D | --daemon]

-#### Router Options

 * `--conf FILE` or `-c FILE`

   An optional path to a configuration file.
 This must be a YAML file.
 The default is described below.

-## Configuring the router and the CLI client.

-Both components load their configuration from a YAML file.
-Unless passed a path using the `--conf` flag, both components look for a YAML file with the same name as the executable (with a `.yaml` extension) in the following locations:

-* The current directory, e.g. `./`
-* The user configuration directory, typically `$HOME/.config`
-* A system-wide `/etc/itrs` directory

-Both components share a common YAML configuration format but can, and should, have their own configurations as some parameters are only used by one component or the other.
+* `--daemon` or `-D`

+  Run as a background daemon.
+The process is detached from the session and no output is logged.
+Logging to a file will be added in a later release.

+## Configuration

+The integration consists of one executable, by default called `servicenow`, and a configuration file with the same name and a `.yaml` extension.
+If you rename the executable to suit your environment then note that the configuration files (mentioned below) also change to match. e.g. if you rename the executable `itrs-snow` then the configuration files will be `itrs-snow.yaml` etc.

+### Configuration Sources

+The integration takes it settings from the following, in order of priority from highest to lowest:

+1. Command line flags
+2. Configuration files (in the order below, first found 'wins' - they are not merged)

+      * `./servicenow.yaml`
+      * `${HOME}/.config/geneos/servicenow.yaml`
+      * `/etc/geneos/servicenow.yaml`

+3. External Defaults File (as above but named `servicenow.defaults.yaml` etc.)
+4. Internal Defaults

-The values in the YAML configuration are handled by the [config](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config) package and support a variety of expansion options through the [config.ExpandString()](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString) function
+The values in the configuration files are handled by the [config](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config) package and support a variety of expansion options through the [config.ExpandString()](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString) function

-If the two binaries are used with their names as supplied than the configuration files will be `snow_router.yaml` and `snow_client.yaml`.
-If, for example, you rename the CLI client to `client` then it will try to load `client.yaml` instead, and so on.
+The configuration for router and incident modes are independent but can share a single configuration file.

 ### Router configuration